nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 	// SnippetsTemplateConditionReasonCRDNotFound is used with the Accepted condition type when
 	// the referenced CRD is not found.
-	SnippetsTemplateConditionReasonCRDNotFound SnippetsTemplateConditionReason = "CRDNotFound"
+	SnippetsTemplateConditionReasonCRDNotFound SnippetsTemplateConditionReason = "CRDNotFound" )

-	// SnippetsTemplateConditionReasonTargetNotFound is used with the Accepted condition type when
-	// the target is not found.
-	SnippetsTemplateConditionReasonTargetNotFound SnippetsTemplateConditionReason = "TargetNotFound" )
 ```